What is orthognathic surgery?

 Corrective jaw surgery will benefit you in numerous ways.
 After surgery, your jaw will be more aligned and balanced, and you will have more a far more functional and healthy jaw.
 While recovery may be lengthy, we will keep you comfortable along the way.
 With jaw surgery, patients can see an improvement in speech, eating, chewing and also breathing.
 Many patients see a positive change in their facial structures aw well after their jaw has been realigned.

-To find out if you are a good candidate for corrective jaw surgery, please call us at Metairie Office Phone Number 504-833-3368.
+To find out if you are a good candidate for corrective jaw surgery, please call us at Center for Dental Reconstruction in Metairie LA Phone Number 504-833-3368.

 Comments are closed.